Peoplelytics

 10 Questions to Ask on a New Employee Survey

-Crafting effective survey questions is key to obtaining meaningful feedback from new employees.
-Here are ten essential questions to include in your new employee survey:
+Writing effective survey questions is key to obtaining meaningful feedback from new hires.
+Here are ten recommended questions to include in your new employee survey.
+These questions are phrased in alignment with the Likert scale (rating from Strongly Disagree to Strongly Agree) to help you gauge where your employee stands and how effective your programs are:

 Surpass traditional expectations in your HR strategy